Rubyfi/method-specialization-sketch-for-Jikes-RVM/README.md

+## Method specialization sketch for Jikes RVM

+This repository contains code for an implementation of method specialization for Jikes RVM that I wrote in 2012.
+The code is incomplete.
+I was originally planning to do some more work on this but I've come to the conclusion that I would rather spend the time on something else.
+I'm publishing this as it is; some parts of the code might be useful for someone else.

+I've removed the development history by squashing the commits.
+The original work was done in a Mercurial repository and I didn't want to spend time migrating the history to Git.

+# What's implemented?
+The code implements method specialization as a compiler optimization, i.e. method specialization in the spirit of papers such as "Selective specialization for object-oriented languages" by Dean et al. or "Design and Evaluation of Dynamic Optimizations for a Java Just-In-Time Compiler" by Suganuma et al.

+The implementation in this repository is much less sophisticated and more buggy, of course.
+It provides parameter profiling of baseline compiled application methods on IA32 32-bit via listeners and allows specialization of methods on exactly one non-receiver parameter method.

+# Building
+Works the same as a normal Jikes RVM.
+If you're building with require.rvm-unit-tests=true, please note that I've added specialization tests to OptTestHarnessTest.
+This has significantly increased the runtime for that test.
+For example, on prototype-opt on an old IA32 machine, the OptTestHarnessTest alone might take 1 minute.

+# License
+The code is provided to you under the Eclipse Public License, the same license that the Jikes RVM uses.

+# Support
+As described above, I don't plan to do further development on this so the code is unsupported.

+# References
+In addition to the references mentioned above, I found the following references interesting (your mileage may vary):
+* "Runtime value specialization" by Panagiota Bilianou.
+The literature section covers most of the relevant works.
+The thesis also contains a chapter about possible integration of specialization with the adaptive optimization system.
+The thesis is available for free after registration via the electronic thesis online service of the British Library.
+See http://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.549159 .
+* "Constraint based optimization of stationary fields" by Rogers et al.
+* ("A methodology for procedure cloning" (1993) and "Procedure cloning"(1992) by Cooper et al.

+# Original Jikes RVM readme follows

 ## Jikes Research Virtual Machine

 Jikes RVM (Research Virtual Machine) provides a flexible open testbed to prototype virtual machine technologies and experiment with a large variety of design alternatives.
 The system is licensed under the [EPL](http://www.eclipse.org/legal/epl-v10.html), an [OSI](http://www.opensource.org/) approved license.
 Jikes RVM runs on IA32 32 bit (64 bit support is work in progress) and PowerPC (big endian only).